-We have been in Guatemala nearly a month now and overall we are all doing well with the many changes from life in the U.S.
+We have been in Guatemala over a month now and overall we are all doing well with the many changes from life in the U.S.

 I’ll admit that I love that we have been without power on a somewhat regular basis.
 We’ve also been without water or had dark brown liquid coming out of the tap.
-We are glad for our kids to experience in a very, very small way what so many people in the world encounter on a daily basis.
+We are glad for our kids to get to experience in a very, very small way what so many people in the world encounter on a daily basis.
 They are also getting used to finding ants cruising around on their plates of food and I love that now they just squish them and continue eating.

 The most difficult change for us to get used to is that we are required to wear masks outside at all times except within our own home compound.
 This is a big change for us.
 It is compounded by the fact that we walk on very noisy streets for a minimum of an hour a day.
 Between the street noise and the masks it is really hard to hear each other and is especially frustrating for Mabel.
 That being said, we know we are pretty lucky that this is the biggest “challenge” we are encountering.

 Navigating “sidewalks” with the kids has been a bit different.

 We notice that nearly every home is surrounded by fencing or a wall with razor or barbed wire and a sturdy gate.

 Teaching the kids how to wash clothes by hand at the pila (Guatemalan outdoor sink/wash station).